dmccreary/personal-finance/docs/glossary.md

 **Example:** We'll analyze how economic growth affects employment opportunities, wage levels, and investment returns across different sectors of the economy.

+#### Economic Literacy

+The understanding of basic economic concepts and their application to personal and societal financial decisions.

+**Example:** This course builds economic literacy by explaining how concepts like supply and demand, inflation, and interest rates affect your daily financial choices.

 #### Economic Indicators

 Statistics that provide information about economic activity and performance, used to analyze current conditions and predict future developments.

 **Example:** You'll learn to interpret key economic indicators like unemployment rates and consumer confidence indexes to make more informed financial and investment decisions.

+#### Effective Tax Rate

+The percentage of total income paid in taxes, calculated by dividing total tax by total income.

+**Example:** This course teaches you to calculate your effective tax rate to understand your true tax burden and compare it to marginal rates.

 #### Electronic Banking

 Banking services accessible through electronic channels, including online platforms, mobile apps, and ATMs.

 **Example:** Our banking module will cover electronic banking security best practices, such as enabling two-factor authentication and recognizing phishing attempts.

+#### Electronic Payments

+Digital transactions that transfer funds without physical cash or checks, including credit card payments, wire transfers, and mobile payments.

+**Example:** This course explores various electronic payment methods to help you choose secure, convenient, and cost-effective options for different situations.

 #### Emergency Fund